yandex-cloud/docs/en/message-queue/qa/index.md

 ---
 title: "{{ message-queue-full-name }}.
-Questions and answers"
+FAQ"
-description: "How do I get the logs of my activity in {{ message-queue-full-name }}?
-Find the answer to this and other questions in this article."
+description: "How can I get the logs of my work in the {{ message-queue-full-name }}?
+Answers to this and other questions in this article."
 ---

 # General questions about {{ message-queue-name }}